 The fund's process has evolved over many years.
 In the mid-1980s as he was starting his career at Dodge and Cox, English spent more time thinking about book value, returns on equity, and price/book ratios--until write-offs swept the corporate-accounting landscape, making those figures less meaningful.
 Next, at FMI (he joined in 1986), English looked harder at price/earnings ratios, until the 1990s brought, as English says, "the bastardization of P/E ratios," thanks to the likes of Jack Welch and other CEOs intent on giving Wall Street what it wanted and keeping "cookie-jar reserves" to help them do so.

-Bridget B. Hughes does not own shares in any of the securities mentioned above.
+Bridget B. Hughes does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.